boryspaulewicz/bhsdtr/ordinal/Readme.md

     [6,]  0.29  0.56  0.84
     [7,]  0.94  1.23  1.55

 Note the difference between the main criterion (row 4).
 This difference approximates *d'*.
 Even though, as we will later see, this model does not correctly account for the effect of the stimulus (because it violates the non-negativity assumption), we can still recover this effect pretty well, because *d'* is equivalent to a constant shift of all the thresholds in one predefined direction.
-Shifting all the criteria to the right is equivalent to shifting the underlying distribution of "latent values" (or evidence) to the left, so we have to subtract the average position of the criteria for the "signal" stimuli from the average position of the criteria for the "noise" stimuli.
+Shifting all the criteria to the right is equivalent to shifting the underlying distribution of latent values (or evidence) to the left, so we have to subtract the average position of the criteria for the "signal" stimuli from the average position of the criteria for the "noise" stimuli.
 Here is our first attempt:

 ``` r
 dprim1 = sumfun(s1[, 'gamma_fixed[4,1]'] - s1[, 'gamma_fixed[4,2]'])